 - Salty foods, especially when consumed with excess liquid

-- Hormonal imbalance during early pregnancy or during your period
+- Hormonal imbalance during early pregnancy or your menstrual cycle

 - Late-stage heart or liver disease

-This is actually the most common culprit of bloating.
-It’s completely normal to produce between one to four pints per day of gas, but producing more or not being able to dispel the gas you naturally produce can get pretty uncomfortable.
+Gases are the most common cause of bloating.
+It’s normal to produce between one to four gallons of gas per day.
+However, producing more than that or not being able to release the gas through flatulence or belching can lead to discomfort.

 - Carbon dioxide

 Gas forms in your large intestine when bacteria ferment carbohydrates that do not get digested in your small intestine.
 Bacteria also consume some of that gas, but the remaining gas is released when you pass gas.

 Certain high-fiber foods may cause gas, including legumes, vegetables such as asparagus, broccoli, and brussels sprouts; fructose found in artichokes, pears, gluten, and soft drinks; and lactose found in dairy products.
 I will talk about foods that cause excessive gas in more detail later.
 However, it’s essential not to confuse bloating and gas.
 Gas causes bloating.
 However, bloating doesn’t cause gas.